Gambia: Grief, fear and anger over deadly cough syrup | Africanews

 Gambia

-When Wuri Bailo Keita's two-year-old daughter Fatoumatta developed a fever, he took her to hospital where she was diagnosed with malaria and sent home with a prescription for a paracetamol syrup.
+When Wuri Bailo Keita's two-year-old daughter Fatoumatta developed a fever, he took her to the hospital where she was diagnosed with malaria and sent home with a prescription for a paracetamol syrup.

 Less than a week later she was dead.